-Having breakfast while watching the ocean was really pleasant and once the four hour crossing was finished, we jetted off to do some sightseeing before heading into the small town of Binz.
-This is such a quaint city by the sea with plenty of beaches and old health resort buildings that now functions as hotels with spa’s.
+Having breakfast while watching the ocean was really pleasant and once the four-hour crossing was finished, we jetted off to do some sightseeing before heading into the small town of Binz.
+This is such a quaint city by the sea with plenty of beaches and old health resort buildings that now function as hotels with spas.

 The only place I know, since time was limited and we were only in Binz for lunch, is

-Peter Pan, (which our tour guide researched for us) which is very similar to Hans Im Glück (perhaps same chain and owners?!) with a selection of vegan hamburgers, and of course, there were sweet potato fries (they were pure perfection in texture!) and plenty of vegan friendly condiments to add, at each table.
+Peter Pan, (which our tour guide researched for us) which is very similar to Hans Im Glück (perhaps the same chain and owners?!) with a selection of vegan hamburgers, and of course, there were sweet potato fries (they were pure perfection in texture!) and plenty of vegan-friendly condiments to add, at each table.

-After a very short stroll along the beach, marveling at both nature and architecture it was time to jump back into the car and head off to Karls Erlebnisdorf Zirkow which is a very fun, yet strange place (but in a good way).
+After a very short stroll along the beach, marvelling at both nature and architecture it was time to jump back into the car and head off to Karls Erlebnisdorf Zirkow which is a very fun, yet strange place (but in a good way).
 It’s something that needs to be experienced.
-Karls Erlebnisdorf Zirkow is a mix between a food market, where they also make their own jam, bon bons and so forth, but also is home to a massive play park with farm animals.
+Karls Erlebnisdorf Zirkow is a mix of a food market, where they also make their own jam, bonbons and so forth, but also home to a massive play park with farm animals.

-The food market also have a food court, however I never tried any food s we just came from a huge lunch.
+The food market also has a food court, however, I never tried any food s we just came from a huge lunch.
 This is a perfect place to stroll and look at local produce and buy a few local items.
-Do beware of some of the items, which contains carmine as food colouring, if this is something that you avoid, make sure to check the labels carefully.
+Do beware of some of the items, which contain carmine as food colouring, if this is something that you avoid, make sure to check the labels carefully.

 I wish we had more time to explore this place and believe me I want to go back to explore the play park or whatever you can call this because they had some neat things to climb, ride and explore (mainly for kids but I don’t care!)